eclipse-theia/theia/doc/Commands_Keybindings.md

 ```typescript
 export declare type Keystroke = { first: Key, modifiers?: Modifier[] };
 ```
-Modifiers are platform independant, so `Modifier.M1` is Command on OS X and CTRL on Windows/Linux.
+Modifiers are platform independent, so `Modifier.M1` is Command on OS X and CTRL on Windows/Linux.
 Key string constants are defined in `keys.ts`

 ### Binding the contribution to KeybindingContribution